-The uterus, a hollow organ in the pelvis in which a fetus can grow, is part of the female reproductive system.
-Cancerous cells that develop in the muscles of the uterine wall or supporting connective tissues are called uterine sarcoma.
+The uterus is a hollow organ in the pelvis in which a baby can grow.
+It is part of the female reproductive system.
+Cancerous cells that develop in its muscles or supporting tissues are called uterine sarcoma.

 Types of Uterine Sarcoma

 There are several types of uterine sarcoma.
 Each type is different in the way it develops and changes over time, as well as in how it should be treated.

 - low-grade endometrial stromal sarcoma

 Memorial Sloan Kettering recommends that pathologists familiar with all types of uterine sarcoma are part of your care team.
 This ensures that you get the best treatment.

 Most women with uterine sarcoma first notice abnormal bleeding or unusual discharge from the vagina between menstrual periods or after menopause.

 Other symptoms can include pain, an unusual feeling of fullness in the pelvic area, and frequent urination.

 At Memorial Sloan Kettering, experts from different areas care for every woman with uterine sarcoma.
 This team includes specialists in medical oncology, gynecologic oncology, surgery, radiology, and radiation oncology.
 Diagnosing the disease accurately is very important and often requires specialized pathologists who are familiar with this rare condition.

 Our experienced surgeons often play a vital role in diagnosis and treatment as well.
 In many cases, they can provide minimally invasive surgery options.
 MSK surgeons are some of the most experienced in the world in removing uterine sarcomas.